echo-lab/assets/04_Work-Life_Balance.md

 Note: This document is primarily for graduate studnets who does research (Ph.D. students, or master studnets who writes thesis).

-Assumption: The underlying assumption of having "work-life balance" in a research lab is, regardless how much you get paid, a graduate student is a full time job.
+Assumption: The underlying assumption of having "work-life balance" in a research lab is, regardless how much you get paid, a graduate student is *a full time job*.

 ## Lab Attendnace Policy